Ch1ffr3punk/yubisigner/README.md

 # yubisigner

-Hardware-based, multi-standard file signing with YubiKey
+Hardware-based, multi-standard file signing with YubiKey.
 yubisign is a compact GUI program for signing and verifying
 files with YubiKey.
 It supports international cryptographic
 standards and offers maximum security through hardware keys.